microsoft/PSDocs/docs/concepts/PSDocs/en-US/about_PSDocs_Options.md

 ### Use edge pipes

-This option determined when pipes on the edge of a table should be used.
+This option determines when pipes on the edge of a table should be used.
 This option can improve readability of markdown source files, but may not be supported by all markdown renderers.

-Edge pipes are always required if the table has a single column, so this option only applies when tables with more then one column are used.
+Edge pipes are always required if the table has a single column, so this option only applies for tables with more then one column.

 The following options for edge pipes are:

-- WhenRequired - Will not use edge pipes for tables with more when one column
+- WhenRequired - Will not use edge pipes for tables with more when one column (default)
 - Always - Will always use edge pipes

 Example markdown using `WhenRequired`: